Muhammad0isah/emotion_detection_technique/README.md

-# Emotion Classification Technique in Restaurant Review Sentence
+# Emotion Classification Technique for Restaurant Review Dataset

 Multi-class sentiment analysis problem to classify texts into three emotion categories: joy, anger, and surprise.
 A project to go through different text classification techniques.
 This includes, LSTM neural networks and transfer learning using BERT (tensorflow keras).